magento/merchdocs/src/stores/stores-menu.md

 ### Inventory

-Manage and craete stocks to link your sales channels or websites to sources.
+[Manage and create stocks]({% link catalog/inventory-stock.md %}) to link your sales channels or websites to [sources]({% link catalog/inventory-sources.md %}).
 Stocks provide an aggregated salable quantity of products.
 Single Source merchants use the Default Stock while Multi Source merchants use additional custom stocks.

 ### Taxes